 Withers works for a small non-profit called Operation Safety Net which is part of the Pittsburgh Mercy Health System.
 His collaborator is a former homeless man-turned-outreach-worker, Mike Sallows, who allowed Withers to tag along in his street patrols if he followed his rules — Don’t dress like a doctor, and don’t do anything stupid.
 More than 20 years later, the two are still working together.

 With your support, we raised $500 in five days for the Street Medicine Institute.
-But you can still help bring medical and social services to those that are living on the streets by contributing to the Street Medicine Institute before this campaign comes to a close.
+But you can still help bring medical and social services to those that are living on the streets by contributing to the Street Medicine Institute.

 Spread the word: